akoushik2k/LQR-and-LQG-Controller-Implementation-on-a-Moving-Crane/README.md

 These scripts contain the implementations for the design and analysis of the controllers and observers.

 ## Authors
-- Koushik Alapati (120239489)
+- Koushik Alapati (akoushik@terpmail.umd.edu)
-- Sai Dinesh Gelam (120167140)
+- Sai Dinesh Gelam (sgelam@terpmail.umd.edu)
-- Raghu Dharahas Kotla (120378935)
+- Raghu Dharahas Kotla (raghu17@terpmail.umd.edu)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 This project is part of the ENPM667: Control of Robotic Systems course.